cegvist/docs.wappalyzer.com/api/resources/analyze.md

 # Analyze API

-Fetch and analyze a single web page.
+Fetch and analyse a single web page in real-time.

 ## Endpoint